JasonMahdjoub/MaDKitLanEdition/README_TO_EDIT.md

     	* Initialization vectors used with encryption has a secret part composed of counter that is increased at each data exchange.
     	* More over, signatures are computed with a secret part composed of counter that is increased at each data exchange.
 * Access protocol manage peer to peer login and gives rights to specified groups of agents.
+  * An identifier is composed of a cloud identifier which identify a private subnetwork, and a host identifier which identify a machine.
-  * A specific login protocol has been established in order to exchange password or secret keys, without compromising them if the distant peer is not a trusting peer.
+  * A specific login protocol has been established in order to exchange password, secret keys or signatures, without compromising them if the distant peer is not a trusting peer.
   * Same thing with the user login.
   * If the user provide a symmetric secret key for signature, it is used to authentify random messages during the authentication process.
   * If is possible to auto-sign a login with an asymmetric secret key.
 Then the authentication is validated thanks to an auto-signed login.
-Server side only check that the login identified by its public key, is well signed thanks to its private key.
+Autosigned identifiers concerns cloud identifiers and host identifiers.
+Auto-signed identifiers can be optionally used with classic password authentication.
 Auto-signed logins can also be rejected, even if the login is well auto-signed.
   * Authentication can be done with both auto-signed identifier and a shared password/key
   * An identifier is composed of a cloud identifier, and a host identifier.
 In the past, one authentication concerned both cloud and host identifiers.
 Now it is possible to have two authentications : one for the cloud identifier, and one another for the host identifier.
 If one of them fails, than identifier is rejected.
   * Cloud identifiers can be individually anonymous thanks to an encryption process.
 Host identifiers are sent only if the cloud identifier authentication process succeeded.